junxit/us-congress-bills-111/derived/amendments.md

 ### 20 U.S.C. § 1059c

-> in subsection (a), by striking “Indian Tribal” and inserting “Tribal”;
+> in subsection (a), by striking “Indian Tribal” and inserting “Tribal”; and

 | | |
 |---|---|